-'''

-NAME

 stty - set mode of typewriter

-SYNOPSIS

 (stty = 31.)

 (file descriptor in r0)

 sys stty; arg

 ...

 arg: speed; 0; mode

 stty(fildes, arg)

 int arg[3];

-'''

 Stty sets mode bits and character speeds for the typewriter whose file descriptor is passed in r0 (resp. is the first argument to the call).
 First, the system delays until the typewriter is quiescent.
 Then the speed and general handling of the input side of the typewriter is set from the low byte of the first word of the arg, and the speed of the output side is set from the high byte of the first word of the arg.
 The speeds are selected from the following table.
 This table corresponds to the speeds supported by the DH-11 interface.
-The starred entries are those speeds actually supported by the DC-11 interfaces actually present; if a non-starred speed is selected, it will be ignored and the present speed left unchanged.
+If DC-11, DL-11 or KL-11 interfaces are used, impossible speed changes are ignored.